mesloubi2021/github-client/README.md

 - Dependency replacement in test is done by Dagger components in `TestUITestApp`
 - RxJava is used for threading everywhere, allowing proper idling of UI tests.
 Also `AppSchedulers` dependency makes all threading testable.
 - Push is implemented by using Firebase Cloud Messaging.
 See `PushActionCommand`.
 Thanks to deep link navigation app can be controlled remotely by executing deep links - `LaunchDeepLinkCommand : PushActionCommand`
-- `Navigator` pattern to be able to easily navigate without `Context`
 - `TopActivityProvider` to avoid having `Context` dependencie everywhere and to be able to have cleaner pure Kotlin interfaces
 - Enforced ownership of remote configuration and analytics events - [Details on PR](https://github.com/jraska/github-client/pull/230).
 More on why these need to be explicitly owned on [this article](https://proandroiddev.com/remote-feature-flags-do-not-always-come-for-free-a372f1768a70).